How To Finance Home Addition

 - Full addition: Most of the home additions requested by homeowners are full additions.
 It involves adding extra spaces and rooms, leading to an increase in your home's square footage.
 Depending on the scope of work, full additions take the longest time and cost more than other home addition types.
 Such additions involve garage additions and sunroom additions.

 - Micro addition: This type of addition is also known as bump-outs.
 They extend from the already existing room instead of creating an entirely new room.
 If you don't need much extra space and have underutilized space, you can always extend or add another room inside a room.
-This type of addition is typically not as expensive as full addition.
+This type of addiction is typically not as expensive as full addition.
 Therefore, you can easily fund it from your savings.

 - Second Story Addition: If you don't have enough space to build out or utilize the space above your roof, second story addition is the best option to add more space to your house without digging out another foundation.
 This type of home addition is also inexpensive compared to full additions.
 Practically, vertical room additions are the best option if you're looking to add extra bedrooms, master suite, or extra bathrooms.